East End and West End of Oslo: Geographical and economic differences before 1840

 Lassonløkken, also called Soenerløkken.
 Grønnegata 19, Homansbyen.
 The main building was built by Thomas Heftye in the middle 1830s.

-In 1766, about 50% of all apartment buildings in Kvadraturen were built of timber hatch, 30% of logs and 20% of masonry.
+In 1766, about 50% of all apartment buildings in Kvadraturen were timber-framed, 30% of logs and 20% of masonry.
 The mandatory use of masonry was one of the reasons that the city became popular among business owners and officials, while low-income inhabitants lived in wooden houses outside the city.
 The 200-metre boundary caused suburbs to be built outside the city.
 The decision to spread out the mandatory use of masonry, in 1837, 1844, 1855 and 1858, did not proceed in equal steps with the growth of the city, and wooden suburbs soon rose outside what happened to be the boundary of the mandatory use of masonry at each point of time.

 The wooden suburbs from the 17th century are gone: Pipervika, Vaterland, Sagene, Grønland, "Oslo" (Gamlebyen).
 Some of the newer ones are protected and are today seen as attractive places to live: Telthusbakken from the late 18th century and the short street Damstredet from the early 19th century.
 Of the wooden suburbs that grew precisely outside the city limits in the years before the city expansions in 1859 and 1878, Rodeløkka, Kampen and Vålerenga remain, at "Ny York" on Grünerløkka a few houses remain, while Ruseløkkbakken and Enerhaugen are gone.

 In some of the suburbs, Storgaten, Grensen, Grønland and Gamle Oslo, lived also officials and well-off people.
 In Sagene, both factory owners and workers lived near the factories, as was common in early industrial times.
 Bryn is an example from the outer city.
 Around 1840, Vaterland was the area with the most diverse population.

 In 1629, a large area to the west of Akerelva became city property.
 Citizens of Oslo had pastures in the area where they could farm animals.
 Resourceful citizens fenced off their pastures and built houses for people already in the 17th century - even though it wasn't allowed.
 This way, a market for country-side summer houses formed, and later they became full-year residences in what would become the West End.